 Now, while you may think that you are wisely working towards completing your given task, you are actually being unproductive.

-You could have delivered your urgent and important work way before if you could keep a track of how much time you spend on reading emails.
+You could have delivered your urgent and important work way before.
+Only if you could keep a track of how much time you spend on reading emails.
 You could simply bookmark the important ones and address them once you were done with the task at hand.
-Similarly, if one keeps track of the average time that it takes to attend one customer feedback call, he or she can optimize the process with the help of a team manager.
+Similarly, if one keeps track of the average time that it takes to attend one customer feedback call, one can optimize the process with the help of a team manager.

-Keeping track of time does not mean that you need a stopwatch with a start and stop time set for each task on your list.
+Keeping track of time does not mean that you need a stopwatch.
+It does not mean setting a start and stop time for each task.
 Software is far more efficient and accurate at keeping track of time spent on a given task.
 For example, if you are a social media agency, you could slice time according to the hours spent on categories like Facebook marketing, Twitter marketing, writing the blog, Instagram marketing, etc.

 Make ‘me time’ a habit

-All work and no ‘me time’ can cause rapid burnout, causing stress levels to peak, efficiency to drop, and boredom to break in.
+All work and no ‘me time’ can cause rapid burnout.
+It can cause stress levels to peak, efficiency to drop, and boredom to break in.
 Identify the hours during the day when you are most likely to feel the slug creeping in.
 Keep it at bay by taking up something that will give your serotonin an instant boost.